AcuGIS/Scout/docs/getdata/geom/index.rst

   END;$$;

   CREATE OR REPLACE TRIGGER update_geom
-     AFTER INSERT ON qt FOR EACH ROW
+     AFTER INSERT ON mytable FOR EACH ROW
     EXECUTE PROCEDURE togeom();